Cachly — AI Cognitive Brain

 What is a Memory Crystal?

-A compressed snapshot of all lessons distilled into a compact briefing.
-Injected at every session start so the AI arrives pre-briefed even with a cold context window.
+A compressed snapshot of all lessons injected at every session start.
+The AI arrives pre-briefed even with a cold context window.

 What is causal_trace and why is it unique?

-Given any error or problem, causal_trace walks the Causal Knowledge Graph (CKG) to find: the root cause, intermediate causes, and the exact fix that worked — including the date and commands used.
+Given any error, causal_trace walks the Causal Knowledge Graph to find: root cause, intermediate causes, and the exact fix that worked — including the date and commands used.
 No other memory system builds or queries a causal graph.

 Is my code sent to cachly servers?

-No code content is stored. cachly stores: lesson text, commit messages, session summaries, and key-value context entries.
-All data is on German servers, GDPR-compliant.
+No code content is stored. cachly stores: lesson text, commit messages, session summaries, key-value context entries.
+All data on German servers, GDPR-compliant.

 {